mgechev/blog.mgechev.com/content/post/2017-11-11-faster-angular-applications-onpush-change-detection-immutable-part-1.md

 <img src="/images/faster-ng-apps-1/fibonacci.png" style="border: 1px solid #ccc;">

-We do that in order to slow down our application artificially and simulate as precisely as possible a computationally intensive business calculation.
+We do that to slow down our application artificially and simulate as precisely as possible a computationally intensive business calculation.

 ## Application Structure Recap

 - We have an application root component with two children components.
-- Each children component is an instance of the `EmployeeListComponent` which has a number of list items.
+- Each children component is an instance of the `EmployeeListComponent` which has some list items.
-- For each list item we have a computationally intensive calculation.
+- For each list item, we have a computationally intensive calculation.

 # Typing Speed